 Narrative: The goal of this program is to restore and conserve habitat within the Chenier Plain geographic area.
 This includes reducing or preventing the degradation and erosion of coastal environments.
-A measure of this program's long-term success will be the quantity of critical
+A measure of this program's long-term success will be the quantity of critical environments that would have been lost or negatively impacted if no restoration activities were performed.
+This will be quantified through land surveys and comparisons to past or future predicted rates of degradation.
+Project selection will inform a reasonable target for this metric.

-Metric Title: HR009 : Restoring hydrology - Acres with restored hydrology Target: TBD
+Metric Title: HR009: Restoring hydrology - Acres with restored hydrology Target: TBD

 Narrative: This program will restore hydrology especially south of the GIWW to positively impact coastal wetlands that have been affected by saltwater intrusion and other altered hydrology.
-Success for this aspect of the program can be measured by improved hydrology in the proposed project locations.
+Success for this aspect of the program will be measured by improved hydrology in the proposed project locations.
 Project selection and design will inform a reasonable target for this metric.

-Metric Title: HR002 : Shoreline restoration - Miles of shoreline stabilized and restored Target: TBD
+Metric Title: HR002: Shoreline restoration - Miles of shoreline stabilized and restored Target: TBD

 Narrative: This program aims to restore shorelines within the Chenier Plain geographic area through various methods including the construction of breakwaters.
 The target is to provide the greatest benefit to reducing shoreline erosion and preserve a significant amount of critical environments given the funding provided.
-Success of the program can be measured by maximizing the length of shorelines that receive restoration activities.
+Success of the program will be measured by the length of shorelines that receive restoration activities.
 Texas will provide annual updates to the Council on the length of shoreline being restored and the features constructed.